 - Develop contingencies for all workflows, including approvals, so documents no longer languish in mailboxes or get lost in the shuffle.
 Purchase requisitions are fast, accurate, and complete, and swifter invoice approvals make it much more likely your team will capture early payment discounts and avoid late payment penalties.

-- Integrate inventory management, vendor management, and contract management into a centralised system that also connects to your accounting system and other software (e.g., enterprise resource planning (ERP), marketing, sales, etc.) for a complete software environment that allows all stakeholders to access the information they need, when they need it.
+- Integrate inventory management, vendor management, and contract management into a centralized system that also connects to your accounting system and other software (e.g., enterprise resource planning (ERP), marketing, sales, etc.) for a complete software environment that allows all stakeholders to access the information they need, when they need it.

 Invest in Education and Training